Wall works, sculptural pieces and installations include works on slate and weathered wood grounds, and sculptural forms and vessels.

 My making is an expression of what I see, what I sense; visual details within the land, the skies, the seas, the movement of light and shadow, and its profound effects on the resonant physicality of objects and surfaces.

-I have always found ancient and humble textiles and primitive vessel forms particularly compelling; the raw and worn simplicity of the weaving, stitching, binding and repairing bear the patina of our human histories.
-I am drawn to materials which suggest a fragile balance; strength and legacy, yet susceptibility to wear and tear, permeating them with their own intrinsic tactile qualities.
+I find ancient and primitive artefacts particularly compelling; drawn to materials which suggest a fragile balance; strength and legacy, yet vulnerable to wear and tear, permeating them with their own intrinsic tactile qualities.

 The origins of my practice are in woven textiles and collage compositions of stitched cloths and papers, with drawn marks and surfaces.
 Sculpted forms evolve through numerous wet and dry processes, and the fibres, threads, strings and cordage integral to my making may emerge as wrapped, woven, stitched, knotted or ‘sutured’ details.